gep13/gep13/input/blog/gaz-is-home.md

 Title: Gaz is home
 Published: 19/10/2008
 Tags:
-- Calgary
+- calgary
-- Safely Home
+- safely home
 ---

 Flew into Aberdeen today, so good to be home!!